srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 ## 1. Component Creation in Hybris

-Generate a new component type in Hybris, and add it to the `-items.xml` file, e.g., `spartacussampledata-items.xml`.
+Generate a new component type in Hybris and add it to the `-items.xml` file (e.g., spartacussampledata-items.xml).

 ```xml
 ...